 The lasting effects of the wine crashes in the 19th century due to the 4 North American grapevine diseases that destroyed Europe’s vineyards cannot be understated.
-The most affected were of course the peasants.
+The most affected group were of course the farmers.

 Then, just as wine purchasing is at its all time highest, massive crop failures occur in the three largest wine producing nations.

 Next in Part III, we’ll see how the wine merchants, the government and the farmers all played a role in causing grape prices to hit rock bottom.
 As farmers revolt across the land, the French government is forced to create new wine laws to combat fraud and protect the livelihoods of its citizens.
-Through this journey, you’ll understand why we all need to know about French Wine Law.
+Through this journey, you’ll understand why wine laws are necessary.

-Finally, in Part IV, we’ll show you the most important lesson: how to read a French wine bottle and know what’s inside.
+Finally, in Part IV, we’ll show you the most important lesson: how to read a French wine bottle and know what’s kind of wine is inside.
 In fact, understanding French wine labels is helpful for decoding other European labels as well.